-Whether your style is the classic white picket or a more modern remote controlled slide, garden gates are an important asset to any home.
+Whether your style is the classic white picket or a more modern remote-controlled slide, garden gates are an important asset to any home.
 They’re great for privacy, security and even great for organizing a garden area.
 With so much versatility, it may be hard to choose what kind of entrance is needed for your backyard space.

 Wooden Fence Gate Ideas

 Using a simple wooden design like this fence is a great way to add character without distracting from the interesting garden behind it.
-The massive hedges and other curiosities wait for you just behind this tiny fence, what else will you find back there?
+The massive hedges and other curiosities wait for you behind this tiny fence – what else will you find back there?
 Adding to this whimsical feel, this mismatched and roughly cut, raw wood gate is the perfect entrance to what lies beyond.
 This little fence holds a whole realm of wonder behind it.
 I can almost see the white rabbit from here.

-3. Unique and Chic
+Unique & Chic

 Adding some colors to your outdoor space is always a good idea.
 With this gorgeous blue gate, who could drive past and not notice it?
-The gate breaks up that already fabulous hedge row, which is basically acting as a fence.
+The gate breaks up that already fabulous hedgerow, which is basically acting as a fence.
 Break up your property fencing by utilizing the natural growth around your house and a gate idea like this one.
 It looks great and would work perfectly as a perimeter circle.
 Not feeling the blue color?
 Play around with some outdoor paint and see what works for you!

 This artistic fence and gate combo should be in front of a public school since it’s so adorable.
 Considering the theme, you could easily personalize a fence and gate setup like this one depending on what you like.
 For a home, you could use the shape and color schemes to match an already existing décor or get funky with it and let your kids help you draw all kinds of funny characters.
 Own a bistro?
 Add some splashes of color with a variety of painted fruits and veggies.
 The possibilities are endless!